ambitioninc/django-data-schema/README.md

 - ``field_format``: An optional formatting string for the field.
 Used differently depending on the field type and documented more below.
 - ``default_value``: If the field returns None, this default value will be returned instead.

-A ``FieldSchema`` object must specify its data type, which can be any of the types in the ``FieldSchemaType`` class.
-These types are as follows:
+A ``FieldSchema`` object must specify its data type.
+While data of a given type can be stored in different formats, django-data-schema normalizes the data when accessing it through ``get_value``, described below.
+The available types are listed in the ``FieldSchemaType`` class.
+These types are listed here, with the type they normalize to:

 - ``FieldSchemaType.DATE``: A python ``date`` object from the ``datetime`` module.
 Currently returned as a ``datetime`` object.
 - ``FieldSchemaType.DATETIME``: A python ``datetime`` object from the ``datetime`` module.